History of Normandy: Roman Normandy

-In 27 BC, Emperor Augustus reorganized the Gallic territories by adding the Caletes and Veliocasses to the province of Gallia Lugdunensis, which had its capital at Lyon.
-The Romanization of Normandy was achieved by the usual methods: Roman roads and a policy of urbanization.
+Between 27 BC and 15 BC, Emperor Augustus reorganized the Gallic territories moved the Caletes and Veliocasses into the province of Gallia Lugdunensis, which had its capital at Lyon.
+The Romanisation of Normandy partly included in the Gallia Celtica and in the Gallia Belgica (the Seine being more or less the limit between them) was achieved by the usual methods: Roman roads and a policy of urbanisation.

-Classicists have knowledge of many Gallo-Roman villas in Normandy, thanks in large part to finds made during construction of the A29 autoroute in Seine-Maritime.
+Classicists mention many Gallo-Roman villas and archeology found their traces in the past 30 years, thanks in large part to finds made during construction of the A29 autoroute in Seine-Maritime.
 These country houses were often laid out according to two major plans.
 One design features a tall and slender structure with an open façade facing south; the second design is similar to Italian villas, with an organized layout around a square courtyard.
 The latter can be seen at the villa of Sainte-Marguerite-sur-Mer.
-The villas were built using local materials: flint, chalk, limestone, brick, and cob.
+The villas were built using local materials: flint, chalk, limestone, brick, cob and wattle and daub.
 The technique of half-timbering came from this period and Celtic huts.
-The heating systems of these villas relied on the Roman hypocaust.
+Heating of baths or certain rooms used the Roman hypocaust system, such as the suburban villa at Vieux-la-Romaine.

-Agriculture in the region provided wheat and linen, according to Pliny the Elder.
-Pliny also noted the presence of fana (small temples with a centered, usually square plan) in great numbers.
-In antiquity the temples of Évreux made the town an important pilgrimage site, with a forum, Roman baths, a basilica, and a Gallic theatre. Évreux is also notable for the mother goddess statues found in tombs and houses.
+Agriculture in the region provided wheat and flax for linen, according to Pliny the Elder.
+Pliny also noted the presence of many fana - small Celtic temples with a centered, usually square plan.
+One example is located west of Harfleur.
+In antiquity the temples of Vieil-Évreux made the town one of the most important pilgrimage centers in Europe, with a forum, Roman baths, a monumental basilica, two fana, and the second largest theater in Gaul.
+Excavations have also revealed many terracotta statuettes of mother goddess statues in many tombs and houses in the regions, particularly Évreux.